terrorizer1980/docker-compose-aws-ecscli-demo/docs/beginner-aws-sqs/README.md

 ## Overview

-This illustrates a reference implementation of Senzing using AWS SQS as the queue and
-PostgreSQL as the underlying database on the Amazon Elastic Container Service in EC2 mode.
+This illustrates a reference implementation of Senzing using AWS Simple Queue Service (SQS) as the queue and PostgreSQL as the underlying database on the Amazon Elastic Container Service (ECS) in EC2 mode.

 The instructions show how to set up a system that: